YosefLab/scib-metrics/README.md

 [link-tests]: https://github.com/yoseflab/scib-metrics/actions/workflows/test.yml
 [badge-docs]: https://img.shields.io/readthedocs/scib-metrics

-Accelerated and Python-only scIB metrics.
+Accelerated and Python-only metrics for benchmarking single-cell integration outputs.

 This package contains implementations of metrics for evaluating the performance of single-cell omics data integration methods.
 The implementations of these metrics use [jax](https://jax.readthedocs.io/en/latest/) when possible for jit-compilation and hardware acceleration.
 All implementations are in Python.